api-platform/docs/core/upgrade-guide.md

-# Upgrade guide
+# Upgrade Guide

-## What changed between 2.6 and 2.7?
+## What Has Changed Between 2.6 And 2.7?

 - New Resource metadata allowing to declare multiple Resources on a class: `ApiPlatform\Metadata\ApiResource`
 - Clarification of some properties within the ApiResource declaration